jooolia/JAG_professional_website/content/home/tags.md

 +++
 # Tag Cloud widget.
 widget = "tag_cloud"  # Do not modify this line!
-active = false  # Activate this widget? true/false
+active = true  # Activate this widget? true/false

-title = "Tags"
+title = "Popular Topics"
 subtitle = ""

 # Order that this section will appear in.
-weight = 65
+weight = 120
 +++